clarkehardy/geviewer/docs/source/setup.rst

    alias geviewer='/path/to/geviewer-env/bin/python /path/to/geviewer-env/bin/geviewer'

-If you wish to uninstall GeViewer, you can use
-``pip uninstall geviewer``, or you can simply delete the environment containing the installation:
+To uninstall GeViewer, you can use ``pip uninstall geviewer``, or you can simply delete the environment containing the installation:

 .. code:: bash